skpeter/RivalsOfAether-API/README.md

 - Launch the CheatEngine client and open the script roa.CT (Ctrl+O)
 - Attach the Rivals of Aether game to the CheatEngine client
 - Click on the "Active" box on the "Poll for Memory Addresses" script.
-- Start a match.
+- Start a match with random characters.
 This can be a FFA or Doubles match with CPUs.
 Make sure it's a 4-player match so data for all ports can be collected.
 - Wait for the match to finish.
 Once the match ends the script will automatically finish polling.
-- Click on the "Active" box on the "Observe Changes & Send to Server" script.
+- Click on the "Active" box on the "Poll Changes & Send to Server" script.
 You should be good to go here.
 If you close out of CheatEngine or Rivals of Aether, you must do all of the above steps again.

 ## Data Export Structure